 It’s very much fall in New York now.
-There’s a song I used to listen to growing up, “Autumn in New York,” that I keep re-playing in my head on my mornings to work, walks to the grocery store.
-Sinatra sang a version of it, but I think Billie Holiday’s rendition is the best.
-There’s also the opening scene of You’ve Got Mail, with Tom Hank’s “Don’t you just love New York in the fall?” quote… Sometimes I wonder if the effects of this city will fade on me over time, if my tourist-esque heart will eventually grow used to calling Manhattan home, or if this city will always resonate as the New York I fell in love with through Billie’s songs or Ephron’s films.
+There’s that song by Billie Holiday, “Autumn in New York,” that I keep re-playing in my head on my mornings to work, walks to the grocery store.
+There’s also the opening scene of You’ve Got Mail, with Tom Hank’s “Don’t you just love New York in the fall?” quote.
+Sometimes I wonder if the effects of this city will fade on me over time, or if the things I love about NY now – like the first hints of a changing season – will always resonate as something to look forward to.

 My sister came to visit this past weekend, and her departure may have made me sadder than saying goodbye to any other person that’s come to visit me so far this year.
-There really is nothing like a sister, and considering all the heartache we’ve endured, she’s endured, over the past three years, and seeing how much she’s grown, is truly more than I could ever hope for.
-We shopped, ate, talked and ate some more all weekend, and paid trips to places we’ve visited together since we were teenagers in the city on vacation, and made memories at places I know we’ll be returning to come her next trip up here.
+We shopped, ate, talked and ate some more.
+We made trips to places we’ve visited together since we were teenagers in the city on vacation, and made memories at places I know we’ll be returning to come her next trip.

 Thanks for the visit boo. ♥

 I was in Boston for about 24 hours this past weekend for one of our final strings of our #BTSS events.
-I was lucky enough to stay at the Four Seasons again, and similar to its Los Angeles hotel, it’s amazing staff and location proved to my advantage following the event as I had some time to explore before catching the train back home to NYC.
-Boston had a city-feel much like my beloved Manhattan, with some strong accents and even stronger personalities amongst its rather young crowds roaming the cobblestone streets.
+Having never been to the city before I was excited to explore.
 Architecture of times past peaked through modern works of art and carefully maintained green grass, while potted flowers and plaques with history facts rounded nearly every corner I turned.
 Overall it was a beautiful few hours following a successful event… I’m anxious to return on a weekend when I have time to discover all of Boston’s charms.